SnowyMouse/superdux/README.md

       * Disassembles into RGBDS-compatible assembly
       * Display and manipulate CPU registers
       * Supports creating breakpoints
+      * Supports tracing breakpoints and recording traces into a CSV file
       * Backtrace
    * VRAM (video RAM) viewer
       * Tileset preview (using automatic palettes or specific palettes)